barzansaeedpour/image-segmentation-tensorflow/README.md

             <img width="70%" src="./files/Mask-R-CNN.png"/>

             Mask R-CNN is another popular architecture for instance segmentation.
 It builds off of the faster R-CNN.
 Mask R-CNN adds an additional branch after the feature extraction and faster R-CNN to perform upsampling to produce pixel-wise segmentation mosques of the image.
 It turns the object detection model into an image segmentation model.

+## Code Implementation (Tensorflow)

+- ### Dataset
+    You will train the model on a [custom dataset](https://drive.google.com/file/d/0B0d9ZiqAgFkiOHR1NTJhWVJMNEU/view?usp=sharing) prepared by [divamgupta](https://github.com/divamgupta/image-segmentation-keras).
+This contains video frames from a moving vehicle and is a subsample of the [CamVid](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/) dataset.

+- ### Getting Started
+    To get started with this project, follow these steps:

+    1. Click this link to open the notebook in Colab: https://colab.research.google.com/github/barzansaeedpour/image-segmentation-tensorflow/blob/main/code.ipynb

+    2. The instruction and explaination of the code is mentioned in the notebook